 To give you a better idea, here are some screenshots of Contact Form X.

 To check out more screenshots, visit Contact Form X at WordPress.org.

 I released my first contact-form plugin 10 years ago: Contact Coldform.
 It was very popular for a few years, as it was one of the first decent contact-form plugins for WordPress.
 Contact Coldform is loaded with options and still works great, but the codebase is aging and frankly needs a complete overhaul.

 A few years later, in 2011, I wanted a lighter, simpler version of Contact Coldform.
 So I wrote Simple Basic Contact Form (SBCF).
 Up until today, I used SBCF for my own Contact Page here at Perishable Press.

 And that brings us to now.
 About a month ago, a trusted buyer made an offer to purchase ownership of Simple Basic Contact Form.
 The offer was good, so I agreed.
 I felt that the transfer would breathe new life into the plugin, and already that has proved correct.
-The plugin has since received several great new features.
+The plugin has since received several great new updates and features.

 So now with SBCF sold, and Contact Coldform ready to retire, I needed a new contact form for my WordPress-powered sites.
 Rather than spend a lifetime digging through the endless contact form plugins that already are available, I decided to just roll my own.
 Three weeks later, Contact Form X was born.

 Originally, I wanted to name my new plugin “Contact Form 77”.
 When I submitted it for inclusion in the WP Plugin Directory, I was told that the name is not allowed because it would infringe on “Contact Form 7”.
 Which of course is correct, so I needed to pick a different name for my shiny new plugin.